issa-project/issa-pipeline/pipeline/README.md

 - imported to the [dockerised MongoDB](https://hub.docker.com/_/mongo)
 - transformed into RDF format following the provided mapping templates.

-NB: only metadata mappings have to be adapted for a different dataset.

 The output of this step is a set of
 - Turtle (ttl) files with document metadata & text
 - Turtle (ttl) files with thematic descriptots
 - Turtle (ttl) files with named entities

+>:point_right: Only metadata mappings have to be adapted for a different dataset.

 Scripts are provided in directories [mongo](./mongo/) and [xR2RML](./xR2RML/).

 ### Uploading to Virtuoso Triple Store